ShareCMP: Polarization-Aware RGB-P Semantic Segmentation: Experiments

-\textbf{Visualization of segmentation results.} In \cref{fig:seg_vis}, we show the semantic segmentation results of our ShareCMP against the CMX~\cite{cmx} with RGB-A and RGB-D and the CMNeXt~\cite{cmnext} with RGB-A and RGB-A-D. It can be seen that our ShareCMP achieves a more complete segmentation for glass windows on MCubeS~\cite{mcubes} and persons on ZJU~\cite{zju} images, all in the case of insufficient illumination.
-For blurred underwater images in UPLight, CMX does not segment the starfish in the image or segments the starfish and shells incompletely.
-Our ShareCMP is more robust in underwater scenes and accurately segments all objects.
+In Fig. \ref{fig:seg_vis}, we show the semantic segmentation results of our ShareCMP against the CMX~\cite{cmx} with RGB-A and RGB-D and the CMNeXt~\cite{cmnext} with RGB-A and RGB-A-D. It can be seen that our ShareCMP achieves a more complete segmentation for glass windows, car light on MCubeS~\cite{mcubes} and glass windows, persons on ZJU~\cite{zju} images, in the case of insufficient illumination.
+For blurred underwater images in UPLight, CMX does not segment the starfish in the image or segments the starfish, shells, and floats incompletely.
+Our ShareCMP is more robust in underwater scenes and accurately segments objects, and ShareCMP can better understand the polarization properties of object materials, such as glass and calcium materials.